LPeter1997/CppCmb/README.md

 It's a single header file that you can just drop into your project and use it straight away.

+# How do I use it?

+See the [wiki](https://github.com/LPeter1997/CppCmb/wiki) for usage.

 # How can I contribute?

 You can open issues, or do a pull-request if you've implemented/fixed something.